logzio/logz-docs/_source/logzio_collections/_prometheus-sources/otel-metrics-k8s-helm.md

 <!-- logzio-otel-k8s-metrics
 This should be the repo url after we merge: https://github.com/logzio/logzio-helm/tree/master/charts/opentelmetry -->

-You can use a Helm chart to ship Kubernetes logs to Logz.io via OpenTelemetry collector.
+You can use a Helm chart to ship Kubernetes logs to Logz.io via the OpenTelemetry collector.

 The Helm tool is used to manage packages of pre-configured Kubernetes resources that use Charts.